Solved Problem on Static Equilibrium

 • Weight of the body: W.

-a) To keep the body in static equilibrium, the force exerted by man should be equal to the gravitational force, of the body, from the static equilibrium
+a) To keep the body in static equilibrium, the force exerted by man must be equal to the gravitational force of the body from the static equilibrium

 Figure 1

-b) When the rope is pulled 60 cm down a point A on the rope (Figure 2) descends the 60 cm, as this pulley is fixed on the ceiling, the rope on the other side of the pulley rises 60 cm.
-As the middle pulley is free, a point B on the rope should rise the same 60 cm, of this value 30 cm is the displacement of the point, and the other 30 cm are resulting from the pulley itself that is pulled up.
-As the middle pulley rose 30 cm a point C on the rope of the pulley underneath should rise 30 cm, the pulley underneath is free, then of this value, 15 cm will be the displacement of the point, and the other 15 cm represent the rise of the pulley.
-As the body is attached to this pulley it will rise 15 cm along with the pulley.
+b) When the rope is pulled down by 60 cm, a point A on the rope (Figure 2) moves down by 60 cm.
+Since this pulley is fixed to the ceiling, the rope on the other side of the pulley rises 60 cm.
+Since the middle pulley is free, a point B on the rope must rise the same 60 cm.
+Of this value, 30 cm is the displacement of the point, and the other 30 cm results from the upward movement of the pulley itself, which is being pulled up.
+As the middle pulley rises 30 cm, a point C on the rope of the lower pulley must rise by 30 cm as well.
+Similarly, since the lower pulley is free, 15 cm will be the displacement of the point, and the other 15 cm represents the rise of the pulley itself.
+Since the body is attached to this pulley, it will rise by 15 cm along with the lower pulley.

-The body will be rise from 15 cm.
+The body will be lifted by 15 cm.
 15 cm.

 Figure 2